vejuhust/coding_interview_testbed/README.md

 ## Usage

 ### Start a new project
-A new project should be put in a folder with unique name in that directory.
+A new project should be put in a folder with unique name in **TPATH** directory.

 ### Create test cases